theolecuyer/search-engine-crawler/README.md

 ## How It Works

-1. **Crawling**: SiteSearch reads `robots.txt` to identify pages it is allowed to crawl.
+1. **Crawling**: Reads `robots.txt` to identify pages it is allowed to crawl.
 It then traverses the pages of the given website, extracting text content for indexing.
 2. **Indexing**: Text content is stored in a PostgreSQL database, with keywords stemmed and stopwords removed for efficient and relevant indexing.
-3. **Searching**: Using TF-IDF scoring, SiteSearch ranks search results to show the most relevant pages based on the user's query.
+3. **Searching**: Using TF-IDF scoring, search results are ranked to show the most relevant pages based on the user's query.

-## Running SiteSearch
+## Running the project

-Currently the front-end of SiteSearch is still under development, but you can view the progress at https://sitesearch.vercel.app/
+Currently the front-end of project is still under development, but you can view the progress and try it for yourself at https://sitesearch.vercel.app/

-Last Updated: **10.29.2024**
+Last Updated: **03.05.2025**